Benzodiazepine Addiction Treatment

 During medically assisted, or medically supervised detox, highly trained, caring, and compassionate medical and mental health providers will provide support and guidance, ensuring you can safely and successfully but benzo addiction in the past.
 Undergoing detox in a controlled environment is vital to your health and safety.
 Medically supervised detox programs can also help ease your transition between detox and the treatment environment.

-Although vital to starting your recovery journey, detox itself is not a standalone treatment for benzo addiction.
+Although vital to start your recovery journey, detox itself is not a standalone treatment for benzo addiction.
 Achieving sobriety and maintaining lasting recovery requires completing a comprehensive treatment program where treatment models are centered on helping you understand and overcome your benzo addiction.
 At Findlay, our caring team of treatment professionals will work with you to design a unique and individualized treatment plan focused on your physical and emotional needs.

 Findlay’s Addiction Treatment Center Can Help

-If you, or a loved one, struggle with benzo addiction, going to a benzo addiction treatment center is vital to successfully and safely overcoming a dependency on benzodiazepines.
+If you, or a loved one, struggle with benzo addiction, going to a benzo addiction treatment center is vital to successfully and safely overcome a dependency on benzodiazepines.
 Stopping cold turkey may mean medical intervention is unavailable should you need help during detox and the most challenging, early stages of withdrawal.
 Cold turkey detox can quickly become overwhelming and difficult to manage, leading to relapse and the risk of overdose instead of achieving sobriety.

 If you are ready to begin your journey to overcoming a benzodiazepine addiction, seeking comprehensive addiction treatment is the first step on your recovery journey.
 The team at our Dayton, Ohio benzodiazepine abuse treatment center understands the decision to seek treatment is complex.
 Our admissions team is here to provide support and guidance as you begin your recovery journey.
 Addiction is a complex and challenging disease.
 The help you need to overcome your struggle is here at Findlay in Ohio.
 Contact our admissions team today to learn more about how our services can help you achieve your sobriety goals.